Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD.md

 ### The two-step approach

-The `azd up` command comprises two steps of the deployment:
+The `azd up` command comprises three steps of the deployment:

+1. Packaging of your application code.
-1. Deployment of the infrastructure as defined in the `.bicep` files in the `infra` directory.
+2. Deployment of the infrastructure as defined in the `.bicep` files in the `infra` directory.
-2. Deployment of the code given in the `src` folder.
+3. Deployment of the code given in the `src` folder.

 To gain a bit more insight you can split your deployment accordingly via:

+1. Execution of `azd package`: this will package your code artifacts
-1. Execution of `azd provision`: this will exclusively set up your infrastructure.
+2. Execution of `azd provision`: this will exclusively set up your infrastructure.
-2. Execution of `azd deploy`: this will deploy your application to the provisioned infrastructure.
+3. Execution of `azd deploy`: this will deploy your application to the provisioned infrastructure.

-The result after the two steps is the same as when executing `azd up`.
+The result after the three steps is the same as when executing `azd up`.

 ## What is happening behind the scenes?